 Gas Transmission Operators (GTOs), which operate natural gas pipelines that transport natural gas to BSRs; and

 Gas Suppliers (GSs), which provide natural gas supply to BSRs either through pipeline systems owned by the Gas Supplier or an affiliate or through third party pipelines.

+Natural gas industry associations that have a member who qualifies for BSGCSG membership

 For purposes of this MOU and NDA, individually and/or collectively, such participants shall be designated as “Party” or “Parties.”
 Each of the Parties, in connection with Confidential Information, as defined below, disclosed by it will be referred to herein as the "Disclosing Party" and in connection with Confidential Information reviewed by it will be referred to herein as the "Reviewing Party.”
 The Railroad Commission of Texas (RRC) and Public Utility Commission of Texas (PUCT) may each become a Party by executing this MOU and NDA at a future time.